 Intermacs® provides contemporary data to demonstrate the continued progress of outcomes, with additional insight into appropriate risk stratification and patient selection.
 Death, transplant, and explant are the major discrete endpoints recorded.

 Complex endpoints that include the patient’s level of function and quality of life, critical to the evaluation of current MCSD therapy, for which improvements in both survival and function have been compelling.
 These indices are becoming increasingly important as the survival improves, and new devices will be compared for outcomes beyond survival.

-Sponsored by The National Heart, Lung and Blood Institute (NHLI) and housed at the University of Alabama at Birmingham, INTERMACS launched June 2006 with 15 participating hospitals within the United States.
-The registry has quickly grown to include the majority of VAD centers in the U.S, is recognized as the Centers for Medicare and Medicaid Services (CMS) mandated registry for all U.S. centers implanting VADS for destination therapy and now has expanded to include all interested North American hospitals.
+Sponsored by The National Heart, Lung and Blood Institute (NHLI) and housed at the University of Alabama at Birmingham, Intermacs® launched June 2006 with 15 participating hospitals within the United States.
+The registry has quickly grown to include the majority of VAD centers in the U.S, is recognized as the Joint Commission mandated registry for all U.S. centers implanting VADS for destination therapy and now has expanded to include all interested hospitals the United States and Canada.

 This project has been funded in whole or in part with Federal funds from the National Heart, Lung, and Blood Institute, National Institutes of Health, Department of Health and Human Services, under Contract Number HHSN268201100025C.